This is the site of our McNamara line who migrated from County Clare Ireland

 7. Robert Morris born in 1892, died in the 1960's.

-Michael and his wife Florence lived at Mortlake, Victoria before moving to Tasmania, and finally to New Zealand.
-Florence's younger sister Martha appears to have been an enduring presence in their lives, joining them in their moves to Tasmania, Victoria and New Zealand, and even having a child to Michael.
+Michael and his wife Florence lived at Mortlake Victoria before moving to Tasmania, and finally to New Zealand.

-Michael had four children by sisters Florence and Martha Morris.
-He had two daughters and a son with his wife Florence Morris, and a daughter with his sister-in-law Martha Morris.
-Michael's two oldest daughters were born to the Morris sister's in the same year in Tasmania.
+Michael had four children.
+Two daughters and a son were born to his wife Florence Morris, and a daughter was born to his mistress Martha Morris (his wife's sister).
+Michael's two eldest daughters were born to the Morris sister's in the same year.

 Source: Julie Watt

-Carmel married Hedley Verner Watt (known as Jack), in New Zealand.
+Carmel married Hedley Verner Watt (aka Jack) in New Zealand.

 Carmel McNamara and Jack (Hedley Verner) Watt